NLnetLabs/nsd/doc/manual/installation.rst

-Another handy trick you can use during testing is to run NSD in the foreground using the :option:`-d` option and increase the verbosity level using the :option:`-V 3` option.
+Another handy trick you can use during testing is to run NSD in the foreground using the :option:`-d` option and increase the verbosity level using the :option:`-V` option.
 This allows you to see steps NSD takes and also where it fails.

 Now that NSD is installed we can :doc:`continue to configuring